-Arrival/Departure Times: Students are to arrive on time for the school day, no earlier than 8:05 a.m.
-Students must be signed in by an adult for late arrival.
+Arrival/Departure Times: Students are to arrive on time for the school day, no earlier than 8:10 a.m.
 All children must be picked up by an adult.
-The adult must be preidentified at our office.
+The adult must be pre-identified at our office.
 In the case of someone other than an identified parent/ guardian picking up the child, the office must be notified by the parent/guardian in advance of pick up.
 School begins at 8:20 a.m.
 School ends at 2:50 p.m.
 Students utilizing school transportation board the bus.
 Students being picked up by parents/guardians are released to parents/guardians.

-Background Checks: All instructors, staff and volunteers (over 18) working with children must have a criminal background check and a Child and Family Services background check completed.
+Background Checks: All instructors, staff and volunteers (over 18) working with children must have a CHRC background check completed.
 Youth volunteers are the only exception to this policy due to their age.
 They will, however, have a general background check completed from previous employers and others who can vouch for their integrity.
 Parents or guardians occasionally assisting in classes will not have a background check done due to the infrequency of their involvement.
 Youth and parent or guardian volunteers will never be left alone with children without an instructor present.